The information architecture of libraries: Library of Congress Classification

 The thing that stood out to me the most in this study was the fact that for more than half of the tasks in this study, many participants went directly to the correct LCC system class (and in some cases the correct subclass too) but failed to find the right final location of the book.
 They were in the right area of the library but couldn’t find the right shelf.
 As mentioned before, the LCC system is an IA in its own right but it’s also part of a complex environment with other infrastructure and I can’t help but wonder about the role those other parts play in a contextual library environment.

 They were in the right area but what would they do when they realized they had the wrong shelf?
 Ask a librarian?
 Check the signs?
 Or would they even realize they were in the wrong place and assume the book had been checked out?
-I honestly don’t know and while this study provides an excellent starting point, just like with the DDC system study in Part 1, more research is needed to uncover the rest of the story.
+I honestly don’t know and while this study provides an excellent starting point, more research is needed to uncover the rest of the story.

 Overall the numbers on this one were pretty dismal — the failure rate was high, there were people going to ‘Medicine’ when they should have been going to ‘Science’ and there were instances of people reaching the correct answer and then turning back.
 This is an IA that potentially relies heavily on its supporting infrastructure but also requires its users to have some understanding of what they’re looking for.
 Some of these books were filed in the depths of the IA and ultimately under labels that meant you needed to know the publication year or the nationality of the author!